-Both murders were perpetrated in the summer months, on weekdays, in fine weather within forest parks known and promoted for their beauty.
+Both murder scenarios were perpetrated in the summer months, on weekdays in fine weather within forest parks known and promoted for their beauty.
 Both locations offered signed and easy public access on tarmac roads.

-Both victim’s cars were parked in small roughly hewn car parks to the side of a tarmac road.
+Both victim’s cars were parked in small roughly hewn parking areas to the side of a tarmac road.
 The locations were quiet but not remote.
-Both victim groups had not visited the locations before and had simply gone as a result of friendly suggestion; the al-Hilli family by their camp site manager, Sylvian Mollier by a friend and Sue Godfrey by her father.
+All the victim groups had not visited the locations before and had simply gone as a result of friendly suggestion; the al-Hilli family by their camp site manager, Sylvian Mollier by a friend and Sue Godfrey by her father.

 The al-Hilli’s had taken happy family photographs in Doussard village, just a small distance from Chevaline and just a short time before they reached the Combe d’Ire forest route.
 Sue Godfrey had stopped to purchase fuel in Froxfield on the A4 just short of Savernake and had briefly passed the time of day with the fuel station proprietor, Kakboub Dean.